joaomateuus/joaomateuus/README.md

 <h1 align="center">Welcome to my profile!!</h1>

 <p  align="justify">My name is João Mateus, I´m a Information Systems student fascinated with technology, innovation a CyberSecurity enthusiastic and frontend developer.
 I´m always learning and trying to build new things.
-The technologies that I use in most of the time are HTML5, CSS3,  Javascript and TypeScript (angular) for frameworks Vue., React.js and angular that I´ve already worked with.
+The technologies that I use in most of the time are HTML5/CSS3, Vue, React (Javascript and TypeScript) and angular that I´ve already worked with.
 I also have some knowledge in Python and Kotlin that is something I´ve Been studying in my free time..</p>

 <br>
 <h3 align="center">Front-end Developer </h3>